Why Corfu deserves the detour in luxury hotel mode

 1. Restia: Greek minimalism on Almyros beach

-A contemporary resort betting on stripped-back architecture (local stone, light wood, straight lines) and an effective Mediterranean spa.
+A contemporary resort betting on clean architecture (local stone, light wood, straight lines) and an effective Mediterranean spa.
 Private pebble beach, infinity pool, revisited Greek restaurant.
 International clientele, relaxed but polished vibe.
-No frills, just the essentials well done.
+No frills, just the essentials done right.

-The Domes Miramare sets an adults-only resort facing the Ionian Sea, with the ambition of a Luxury Collection without the historical weight of an urban palace.
-Suites with private pools, beach club, three restaurants (including a gourmet Greek), Soma spa.
+The Domes Miramare sets up an adults-only resort facing the Ionian Sea, with the ambition of a Luxury Collection without the historical weight of an urban luxury hotel.
+Suites with private pools, beach club, three restaurants (including a gastronomic Greek), Soma spa.
 Attentive service, 30-50 crowd, couples and groups of friends.
 High rates (500-800 €/night in high season), but coherent delivery.

 3. SENTIDO Apollo Palace: All-inclusive owned

 A family Greek resort that owns its all-inclusive format without pretending to privacy.
-Four pools, kids’ clubs, evening entertainment, generous buffets.
+Four pools, kids' clubs, evening entertainment, generous buffets.
 European clientele (Germany, UK, France), convivial vibe.
-Not an intimate palace, but a formula that works for families with children or groups who want to budget ahead.
+Not an intimate luxury hotel, but a formula that works for families with children or groups who want to budget ahead.

-4. Dreams Corfu Resort & Spa: Four pools, liberating formula
+4. Dreams Corfu Resort & Spa: Four pools, hassle-free formula

 5. Eleals Boutique Hotel: Sea-facing, far from cruise ships